Inflectra/spira-documentation/docs/Spira-User-Manual/Application-Wide.md

 !!! info "Notes"
     - when exporting a requirement that has children, the requirement itself and all of its children are exported to the destination product.
     - If an artifact's screenshots are not updated this means that the the embedded images are still a part of the source product (while the attachments themselves are exported together with artifact).
-To resolve thism either:
+To resolve this either:

     - Give the user access to source product, artifact has been moved from (even read-only to documents artifact)
     - Re-attach the images so these can be copied over to the destination product and become a part of it